HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Build Issue
 Unfortunately, the Windows application has a major drawback, which is the build problem.

 Usually, in React app, people can use React router to navigate and to do the routing.
-However, for
+However, for Electron app, the React-route is usable in the development environment, but when the package is build in the production environment
 ## Unachieved Features
 ### Multi-language
 The multi-language support is the essential requirement for an application that face both Chinese and English users.
 However, this proposal was considered but finally not achieved.